Nikanor Svechin: Biography

-After this attack, the French were forced to clear the way for our troops, and Osterman's detachment, continuing on its way to Teplitz, approached Kulm on August 17.
-Here our guards had to fight the troops of Vandamme, sent to Teplitz.
-Possessing excellent forces, Vandamme was confident of victory, but to his surprise he met such a courageous rebuff from our guards that he was forced to stop his offensive.
-On this memorable day, Preobrazhentsy had to spend 10 hours continuously in the hottest battle, and they rushed into the attack several times.
-At the most critical moment of the battle, when two French columns attacked our left flank, the 1st and 2nd Battalions of Preobrazhentsy were advanced to meet them, and the Guards Lancers and Life Guards Izmailovsky Regiment were sent to the enemy's flanks.
-These units quickly rushed into the attack and, literally, destroyed the French.
-At this time, the enemy's cannonball tore off Count Osterman's left arm.
+After this attack, the French were forced to clear the way for the troops, and Osterman's detachment, continuing on its way to Teplitz, approached Kulm on August 17.
+Here the guards had to fight the troops of Vandamme, sent to Teplitz.
+Possessing excellent forces, Vandamme was confident of victory, but to his surprise he met such a courageous rebuff from the guards that he was forced to stop his offensive.
+On this memorable day, Preobrazhentsy had to spend 10 hours continuously in the hottest battle, engaging in the attack several times.
+At the most critical moment of the battle, when two French columns attacked the left flank, the 1st and 2nd Battalions of Preobrazhentsy were advanced to meet them, and the Guards Lancers and Life Guards Izmailovsky Regiment were sent to the enemy's flanks.
+These units quickly rushed into the attack and defeated the French.
+At this time, an enemy cannonball tore off Count Osterman's left arm.
 Svechin and several grenadiers removed him from the horse and carried him to the dressing site.
-Thus, despite the efforts of the French, their troops were repulsed at all points and the battlefield remained with us, and the next day (August 18), reinforced by the arriving reinforcements, our troops forced Vandamme's corps to lay down weapons.
+Thus, despite the efforts of the French, their troops were repulsed at all points and the battlefield remained in their control.
+On the next day (August 18), reinforced by the arriving reinforcements, their troops forced Vandamme's corps to lay down weapons.
 For the dashing attack at Gisgübel, Svechin was awarded on December 10, 1813, the Order of Saint George, 4th Degree (No. 2749 according to the list of Grigorovich – Stepanov), and for Kulm he was promoted to major general and awarded the Prussian Sign of the Iron Cross.
 In addition, he was honored to receive gratitude from the lips of Emperor Alexander I, Austrian Emperor Franz and King of Prussia Friedrich Wilhelm.

 On September 28 of the same year, Svechin was appointed chief of the Newlingermanland Infantry Regiment (12th Division), which was part of the Polish Army of General Bennigsen.
 But before going to his regiment, he had to take part in the Battle of Leipzig, and he was awarded the Order of the Red Eagle, 2nd Degree by the Prussian King.